 Knowing when you need to issue a written warning to a staff member is tricky.
 It can be an unpleasant process but is necessary if employees are breaching company policy or acting in a way that’s likely to cause problems for your business or other members of staff.
-Warnings should only be issued after the investigation and disciplinary meeting has taken place.
+Warnings should only be issued after an investigation, and disciplinary meeting has taken place.

 This article outlines everything you need to know about issuing written warnings to a member of staff.
 We cover best practices and provide helpful advice on improving your disciplinary process here.

-For immediate advice on issuing a written warning or for any other HR issues, get in touch with one of Croner’s experts here.
+For immediate advice on issuing a written warning or for any other HR issues, get in touch with one of Croner’s experts on 0808 501 6651.

 What is a written warning?